ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 }
 {%- endhighlight -%}

 This code defines a protocol named `SearchProtocol`.
-This protocol requires conforming types to implement a `search(text:)` function, which presumably would perform some kind of search operation using the provided text as input.
-So, how to use it?
+This protocol requires conforming types to implement a `search(text:)` function, which would presumably perform some kind of search operation using the provided text as input.
+So, how do we use it?

 ### How to Use a Protocol